EXPIRED

 Working at Woodmansterne is never dull.
 Creative ideas are listened to and considered and challenge is encouraged.
 Staff here are keen and confident to go the extra mile, knowing that their input is valued and respected.
 Woodmansterne is a special place, ask anyone who has walked through our doors, the learning environment is calm and enriched; pupils, staff and parents are happy.

-Our goal is simple, to ‘achieve excellence together’, we do this by supporting each other and a relentless focus on inspiring our young people (and each other) to be the very best version of themselves that they can be.
+Our goal is simple, to ‘achieve excellence together’.
+We do this by supporting each other and having a relentless focus on inspiring our young people (and each other) to be the very best version of themselves that they can be.
 Woodmansterne has a diverse and vibrant community and as a school we benefit from this rich variety of cultures and traditions .

-Working closely across phases has ensured cohesion between staff, a greater understanding of effective transition and how children learn and flourish.
-It has been a pioneering journey, one that we have embraced as a community, we have learnt from each other, risen to challenges and overcome obstacles together.
+Working closely across primary and secondary phases has ensured cohesion between staff, a greater understanding of effective transition and how children learn and flourish.
+As a community, we embrace opportunities to learn from each other, rise to challenges and overcome obstacles.

-Prospective applicants are always welcome to come and visit, please contact the Emma-Louise King at recruitment@woodmansterne.london or by phoning the School Office on 02087641825
+Prospective applicants are always welcome to visit, please contact recruitment@woodmansterne.london or by phoning the School on 02087641825

 School location